An SU(2)-symmetric Semidefinite Programming Hierarchy for Quantum Max Cut: Numerical results

 The third cluster on the bottom left corresponds to graphs where the SDP algorithm succeeds with either of the bases.
 The ratio of the graphs in this third category seems to decrease as we get to larger sizes of graphs, which we will discuss further later.
 Noticing that the separation between $NPA_2(\mathcal{Pauli})$, $NPA_2^{\mathbb{R}}(\mathcal{Pauli})$, and $NPA_1(\mathcal{Proj})$ are strict in general from the previous paragraph, it seems more natural to regard this cluster as instances where $NPA_1(\mathcal{Proj}(H))=0$ forces the other two SDPs to have 0 error as well.
 From this perspective, it is more intriguing when $NPA_1(\mathcal{Proj}(H))=NPA_2(\mathcal{Pauli}(H))>0$, i.e., exactly on top of the $x=y$ line in \cref{fig:PauliProjCompare}, but in the top right cluster.
 Up to $n=8$ connected graphs we have computed, the only cases when that happens are all graphs related to complete graphs (simplest cases discussed in \cref{subsec:complete}).

 There is a rather small fourth cluster on the right bottom, that extends beyond to the right side of the $x=y$ line.
 Since $NPA_2(\mathcal{Pauli})$ must always perform no worse than $NPA_1(\mathcal{Proj})$, this suggests a numerical error of some sort.
 We have observed that the SDP packages for these graphs do not converge as quickly as other graphs, and tends to give results that have larger duality gaps than specified.
-This practically does not become a problem since the errors are very small (around $10^{-6}$), and all graphs which we explicitly exemplify as ``NPA failing" in this work are not from this group\footnote{This may occur strange to the physicist readers that a convex optimization which theoretically does not have a local minimum, still seems to ``get stuck" in practice.
-This is actually not uncommon in the field of convex optimization, since e.g. a very narrow feasible region can cause practically slow convergences like this. \lunote{There's no local minimum in convex optimization problem, but it's uncommon that convex optimization problems have slow convergence towards the global minimum due to the shape of the convex cone.
-I think it's better to remove this sentence.} \jnote{How about in a footnote with a wording like this?}} .
+This practically does not become a problem since the errors are very small (around $10^{-6}$), and all graphs which we explicitly exemplify as ``NPA failing'' in this work are not from this group \footnote{This may occur strange to the physicist readers that a convex optimization which theoretically does not have a local minimum, still seems to ``get stuck'' in practice.
+This is actually not uncommon in the field of convex optimization, since e.g. a very narrow feasible region can cause practically slow convergences like this.}.

 Notably, instances falling on the right side of the $x=y$ line only occur at very small errors (bottom right), while none are observed in the top right cluster.
 This is encouraging, since we can be confident that these practically pathological cases only arise when we demand high numerical precision.
 This allows us to consider all of the graphs in the fourth cluster (bottom right) to be theoretically easy for both bases of SDP, i.e., actually belonging to the third cluster (bottom left).

 In order to see the statistics of the errors more closely, in \cref{fig:errorstats} (a), we show the values of the error for the $NPA_1(\mathcal{Proj})$ SDP in descending order for each size of graphs $n=5,6,7$ and $8$.
 The $x$-axis is rescaled so that the data of 21, 112, 853, and 11,117 graphs all fit into $[0,1]$.
 Thus, the figure is the inverse of the cumulative distribution function of errors.